 - Louis Denis, MD, Verastem Oncology

-- Channing Der, PhD, and Kirsten Bryant, PhD, University of North Carolina at Chapel Hill
+- Channing Der, PhD, and Kirsten Bryant, PhD, University of North Carolina at Chapel Hill, funded in memory of Llewellyn Bixby IV, through a gift made by his family

-- Marina Pasca di Magliano, PhD, University of Michigan
+- Marina Pasca di Magliano, PhD, University of Michigan, funded by the Henry and Marilyn Taub Foundation honoring the memory of Shirley Sadoff

 Recipients of PanCAN Translational Research Grants awarded in 2020 will receive $250,000 extensions over the next year to continue their highly promising work.
 Translational research refers to the experiments that bridge the gap between the lab and the clinic – the final preclinical studies necessary to determine if an investigational treatment strategy warrants additional testing in patients.